Alfresco/docs-activiti-enterprise/docs/modeling/scripts.md

 ```

 ## Using scripts
-Scripts can be added to a process definition by creating a [script task](../modeling/processes/bpmn/script.md) and selecting the `name` of a script created in the project from the dropdown.
+Scripts can be added to a process definition by creating a [script task](../modeling/processes/bpmn/script.md) and selecting the `name` of a script created in the project in the **Script name** property.

 ## Designing scripts